analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 Note:  In order to avoid the locked out state to begin with, it is recommended that during code development, a delay be placed at the beginning of user code in order to give the debug adapter an opportunity to communicate with or halt the processor.
 A delay of 2 seconds is ideal so that the debugger can be attached manually.

-## Additional SDK Information
+## Additional MSDK Information

 The examples are separated by device type.
-The SDK on GitHub currently only includes the MAX78000.
-Therefore, the examples will be located in the Examples/MAX78000 folder.
+The examples will be located in the Examples/MAX78000 folder.
 For each example, you will find the following files:

 - makefile -- This file contains the rules used to build the application with the "make" command.
 The binaries for each project can be removed with the "make clean" command.
 Use "make distclean" to remove the binaries for each project and any libraries the project depends on.